The Readiness Prism - From Here

 isn't always a skills gap.

-The Prism doesn't replace the skills conversation.
+The Readiness Prism doesn't replace the skills conversation.
 It completes it.
 Five dimensions instead of one.
-A shared framework that gives everyone involved in workforce readiness, from the company to the training provider to the individual, the same picture of what "ready" actually means.
+One shared picture of what "ready" actually means, used by the company hiring, the workforce partner training, and the person trying to land the role.

 What specifically separates this person from being ready for this role?
 Not a vague development plan.
 A precise, dimensional view of where they're strong and where the gaps are.